-Toll Free Messaging Use Case Registration Information
+Toll-Free Messaging Use Case Registration Information

-Within that form you'll be asked to clarify your use case and provide information such as:
+You'll be asked to clarify your use case and provide information such as:

-The toll free number being used for the campaign
+The toll-free number being used for the campaign

 A summary of the use case